CiscodCloud/ServiceNow-SNG/README.md

 # ServiceNow-SNG
-Respository for service now integration
+Respository for ServiceNow integration.
+ACI configuration in SNG.